-Emperors and kings, from Frederick the Great of Prussia to King Louis Phillipe of France all vied for their share.
+Emperors and kings, from Frederick the Great of Prussia to King of the French Louis Philippe all vied for their share.
 Charles Dickens celebrated it in Edwin Drood, Jane Austen's character recommended it as a cure for a broken heart to heroine Marianne Dashwood in Sense and Sensibility and Charles Baudelaire compared Constantia wine to his lover‘s lips in his most famous volume of poems, Les Fleurs du Mal.

-Grand Constance, the French translation for Groot Constantia, was an established brand revered in the time of Napoleon Bonaparte, King Louis Philippe of France and Frederic the Great of Prussia.
+Grand Constance, the French translation for Groot Constantia, was an established brand revered in the time of Napoleon, King of the French Louis Philippe and Frederic the Great of Prussia.
 The Grand Constance brand is an important part of World Wine Heritage and South Africa's oldest wine.
-Napoleon Bonaparte was allowed to drink wine made at Groot Constantia whilst exiled on the island of Saint Helena from 1815 until his death in May 1821.
+Napoleon was allowed to drink wine made at Groot Constantia whilst exiled on the island of Saint Helena from 1815 until his death in May 1821.

 The agent of the English East India Company based in Cape Town at the time, Joseph Luson (1783-1822), was tasked by the British authorities to provision not only the French contingent at Longwood House, but also the civilian population, the garrison and the regiments stationed on the Island as well as the ships of the Royal Navy patrolling the waters around Saint Helena.